H I L A R Y G L E N

 8/2021: Just finished a wonderful summer playing opera with the Des Moines Metro Opera Company!
 It was my first, full-orchestra playing in 15 months.
 Things are slowly opening up and I'm excited that my schedule is getting back to normal - keep wearing those masks!
 Next on my docket is a recording session of music by American, historically marginalized composers.
 Keep an eye out for announcements as the CD will release next March!

-4/2021: COVID caused a rough year for the performing arts sector, but the vaccine has brought hope!
+4/2021: COVID caused a rough year for the performing arts sector, but the vaccine brings hope!
 Though major public performances were shut down for the past year, I have kept busy doing Driveway Concerts in various neighborhoods around Bloomington, and giving virtual masterclasses across the country.
 I'm currently in Atlanta playing my first opera in 13 months!
 The new production of Carmen is up and running with an orchestra of 8 players.
 We're having fun and staying warm in our outdoor circus tent.

 1/1/2020: Happy New Year!
 I'm back in Atlanta for the Spring season and am looking forward to starting off the year with Salome!
 This spring will be busy with performances throughout Georgia and South Carolina, and teaching engagements in Georgia, Missouri, and Ohio.

 8/1/2019: This summer has flown by with lots of changes for me professionally.
 I spent a wonderful 5 weeks with the Des Moines Metro Opera performing Wozzeck, La Boheme, and Candide.
 I am now getting settled in Bloomington, IN - my new home!
 I will be basing myself here for the next few months and am looking forward to establishing relationships with the Universities and Orchestras in the area.